bullet-db/bullet-db.github.io/docs/ui/usage.md

 !!! note "Maximum Count Error"

     The ```maximum_count_error``` value for the query above was ```3```.
 This means that the difference between the upper bound and the lower bound of each count estimate is ```3```.
 Bullet returns the upper bound as the estimate so subtracting ```3``` from each count gives you the lower bound of the count.
 Note that some counts are closer to each other than the count error.
 For instance, ```(quux, 1)``` and ```(baz, 0)``` have counts ```67``` and ```66``` but their true counts could be from ```64 to 67``` and ```63 to 66``` respectively.
 This means that ```(baz, 0)``` could well be the most frequent item for this query.

+## Coming soon

+[Bullet UI v0.3.0 and above](https://github.com/yahoo/bullet-ui/releases/tag/v0.3.0) added support for charting and pivoting.
+Stay tuned for some tutorials on this feature.